jprjr/multistreamer/README.md

 ### Start the server

-Once it's been setup, you can start the server with `./bin/multistreamer -e <environment> run`
+Once it's been setup, you can start the server with `./bin/multistreamer run`

 ### Alternative: run as systemd service